Use LoadRunner Enterprise Administration to perform all site, project, and lab administration tasks.

 On the LoadRunner Enterprise Administration sidebar, select Maintenance > Hosts, and click Create New Host .
 For details, see Add a host.

 After a user session starts, it remains active until the client application specifically issues a disconnect instruction to the server.
 This instruction forces an immediate termination, or the session "times out" due to inactivity, whichever comes first.
+You can also customize the number of concurrent logins per user per application.

 Navigate to <LoadRunner Enterprise server installation>\LRE_BACKEND\ and open the appsettings.defaults.json file.